Australian-based (but USA-born) composer Warren Burt (1949), who moved to

 Harmonic Colour Fields (Pogus, 2002) collected

-the 13-minute Portrait of Erv Wilson and
+the 13-minute Portrait of Erv Wilson (whose pitches are based on

-the ten-minute Portrait of John Chalmers
+the ten-minute Portrait of John Chalmers (slightly more dissonant,

-both very ambient in nature;
+which are both very "ambient" in nature;

 the 13-minute Adjacencies (A Drone on Breaking my Kneecap), a massive